About Puyu Wang

 Short Bio

 Born in the 1990s in a small county in Henan, I began my academic journey in 2014 by enrolling in the Musicology program at Zhengzhou Normal University.
 In 2019, I pursued a Master of Arts degree at Shanghai Normal University, where my research focused on the performance practice of 18th-century concertos, particularly exploring solo parts, orchestral accompaniment, and improvisational elements such as cadenzas.
-During a lockdown lasting about three month, I graduated in May 2022 without a formal ceremony.
+During a lockdown lasting about three months, I graduated in May 2022 without a formal ceremony.

 Later in 2022, I transitioned to the University of Oxford to pursue a PhD in Engineering Science.
 While I have a strong background in music—playing the double bass, guitar, and some piano—my interest in coding and Linux has developed as a personal hobby.
 My initial focus was helping computers understand the structure of music and even generate it.